MicrosoftDocs/architecture-center/docs/best-practices/data-partitioning-strategies.md

 Each storage queue has a unique name within the storage account that contains it.
 Azure partitions queues based on the name.
 All messages for the same queue are stored in the same partition, which is controlled by a single server.
 Different queues can be managed by different servers to help balance the load.
 The allocation of queues to servers is transparent to applications and users.

-In a large-scale application, don't use the same storage queue for all instances of the application because this approach might cause the server that's hosting the queue to become a hotspot.
+In a large-scale application, don't use the same storage queue for all instances of the application because this approach might cause the server that's hosting the queue to become a hot spot.
 Instead, use different queues for different functional areas of the application.
 Azure storage queues do not support transactions, so directing messages to different queues should have little effect on messaging consistency.

 An Azure storage queue can handle up to 2,000 messages per second.
 If you need to process messages at a greater rate than this, consider creating multiple queues.
 For example, in a global application, create separate storage queues in separate storage accounts to handle application instances that are running in each region.